UMPsychMethodsCore/MethodsCore/README.txt

 When you run your program, it will generate a log file that will look as if you had run the entire session interactively.
 If you don't know R very well, these logs may not look like much to you, but if you encounter a problem and want to contain the project's maintainer, including these logs will go a long way towards helping she or he to track down your problem.

 *Running the Program
 Once you've got everything placed in the correct directory and your Options file written up (see below), it's time to run the program.
-Simply execute the shell script named panmasterdata.sh that lives at the top level of the repository, and it will do the rest for you.
+Simply execute the shell script named omnimasterdata.sh that lives at the top level of the repository, and it will do the rest for you.

 *The Options File